-Our ray casting shader contains dynamic branching and conditional loops which could have a significant overhead.
-In our benchmarks, however, we have noticed that the impact of these operations is comparably low.
 This might be due to the fact that there is high coherence in the branches taken between fragments and the approach therefore benefits from branch prediction.
 To verify this, we have compared our exploded-view renderer with a reference implementation of a conventional single-pass GPU ray caster.
 Both implementations use identical compositing and shading routines, but the standard ray caster ignores part transformations and the selection object.
-The selection object is placed inside the background object (see Figure 4a) and the transfer function is set to a steep ramp (see Figure 4b).
-For increasing numbers of parts we measured the performance for an unexploded view (i.e., the generated image is equivalent to the reference ray caster) and a fully exploded view.
+The selection object is placed inside the background object (see Figure 4a), the transfer function is set to a steep ramp (see Figure 4b), and the part transformations are set to identity.
+Thus, the image generated by both implementations is the same and we only measure the overhead of our exploded-view rendering.
 The results of this comparison are given in Table 1.
 We see that our approach scales well - the frame rate drops sublinearly with the number of parts and the performance for a single part is almost identical.
 Considering the greatly increased flexibility of our rendering approach, we believe that these results are quite promising.
-Algorithm 2 Multi-Object Ray Casting: f_B and b_B are the ray's entry and exit points for the background object, f_S and b_S for the selection object